HUIXIN-TW/Resume/index.md

 -->

 Industry Experiences
-- Medical Manufacturing(listed Taipei Exchange and NASDAQ) and Telecommunication(listed Taipei Exchange and NASDAQ)
+- Medical Manufacturing and Telecommunication (Both are listed on the Taipei Stock Exchange and NASDAQ)
 <br>

 ### **Staff - Senior Associate, PwC** `2016.9 - 2019.2`